1964 United Kingdom general election in England: Conservatives and Labour

-In this election, although the incumbent Conservative government led by Prime Minister Alec Douglas-Home was ousted by the Labour Party led by Harold Wilson, the Conservatives narrowly won a majority of seats in England.
-In the post-war era, this remains one of the two elections (the other being the 1950 election) where the party winning a majority in the House of Commons not winning a plurality of seats in England- rather, the party which lost the general election won a majority of seats in England.
+In this election, although the incumbent Conservative government led by Prime Minister Alec Douglas-Home was defeated by the Labour Party led by Harold Wilson, the Conservatives along with the National Liberal Party narrowly won a majority of seats in England.
+In the post-war era, this remains one of the two elections (the other being the 1950 general election) where the party winning a majority in the House of Commons did not win a plurality of seats in England; rather, the party which lost the general election won a majority of seats in England.